Enrolling your employees

 - Employee Application Form

-- Employees should complete and return the signed Employee Application Form, otherwise, the contributions will be invested in accordance with the Default Investment Strategy (DIS)* and the relevant MPF correspondence cannot be sent to your employees.
+- Employees should complete and return the signed Employee Application Form.
 After we've received and processed their application form, the contributions will be allocated according to employee's investment option specified on the application form.
 The relevant MPF correspondence will also be sent to your employee's residential address in accordance with the information provided on the application form.

 - Change of Additional Voluntary Contribution Arrangement Form (IN55)